cancerit/dockstore-cgpmap/README.md

 The `examples/sample_configs.local.json` contains test data that can be used to verify the tool.

-You can find expected outputs on the Sanger Institute FTP site: [dockstore-cgpmap-expected.tar.gz](ftp://ftp.sanger.ac.uk/pub/cancer/dockstore/expected/dockstore-cgpmap-expected.tar.gz)
+You can find expected outputs on the Sanger Institute FTP site: [dockstore-cgpmap-expected.tar.gz][cgpmap-expected]

 This project includes the C program `diff_bams` that can be used to compare the generated BAM file to the one in the archive: